Making insurance simple has always been at the core of what we do. So, here are some simple answers to your most complicated questions.

 Business insurance is tax deductible, as long as the coverage is for the purpose of operating a business, profession, or a trade.
 Businesses may not deduct their business insurance premiums if the coverage is for the purpose of a self-insurance reserve fund or a loss of earning insurance policy.

-Business income provides reimbursement for lost revenue after a covered insurance loss.
-For a company that does not have a physical address that is crucial to its business, such as a contractor, business income is probably not necessary.
-For store front or main street businesses, like a coffee shop, business income is a must.
+Business income insurance provides reimbursement for lost revenue after a covered insurance loss.
+For a company that does not have a physical address that is crucial to its business, such as a contractor, business income insurance is probably not necessary.
+For store front or main street businesses, like a coffee shop, business income insurance is a must.

 A competitive benefits package is an important way to attract the best employees to your business.
 With great benefits, you can win out over other companies vying for the top talent in your industry.
 Your benefits program can also help you keep those employees happy and healthy, increasing the likelihood they’ll stay at your business.